laucia/cookiecutter-pypackage/README.md

 ## Quickstart

 **Prerequisites**
-1. Create a [PAT](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) with write access: the semantic versioning requires it to create the versions and changelog
+1. Create a [PAT](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) with write access: the semantic versioning requires it to create the versions and changelog.
 1. [pypi API Token](https://pypi.org/help/#apitoken): to publish your package to pypi

 **Instructions**